-- They are generally accepted and supported by those who have been subjected to it.
+- They are generally accepted and supported by those who have been subjected to them.

 - The decision is generally controlled by men though women may be supportive.

-- Those who are cut feel compelled to cut their children.
+- Those who are cut have a compulsion to repeat their trauma on their children.

 - The choice may be motivated by underlying psychosexual reasons.